 Lyft – Base service, carrying up to four passengers in a typical sedan

-How to Get Started With Uber & Lyft
+How to Get a Ride With Uber & Lyft

 Have you used Uber or Lyft to get to the port?
 Tell us about your experience in the comments below!